basementstudio/next-real-viewport/README.md

 export default MyApp;
 ```

+This provider also injects the script mentioned earlier.

+## Use

+### In CSS

-That's it, now you can use the css variables anywhere!
+You can use the css variables anywhere:

 ```css
 .fullWidth {